 If you'd like something more interesting to look at when you create a new Firefox tab, the Momentum Dash add-on gives you something a little more "zen."
 It provides a pleasant photograph, the current time and date, weather information, and a to-do list that you can customize.

 Tree Style Tabs

-If you're looking for a simple time-management helper, Tomato Clock is a timer that helps you work in regular intervals, and take short breaks.
-Developed by Samuel Jun, the add-on is an implementation of the "Pomodoro technique," created by Francesco Cirillo.
+If you're looking for a simple time-management helper, Tomato Clock is a timer that helps you work in regular intervals and take short breaks.
+Developed by Samuel Jun, the add-on is implementing the "Pomodoro technique," created by Francesco Cirillo.
 The technique is named after a timer in Cirillo's kitchen that looked like a tomato (the Italian word for "tomato" is "pomodoro").
-The add-on is surprisingly useful and unobtrusive.
+The add-on is surprisingly helpful and unobtrusive.